bbauska/W3Cx-5of5/README.md

 13. }

-##### Example #3: change the background of all paragraphs &lt;p&gt; in an element of a given id {#example-3-change-the-background-of-all-paragraphs-p-in-an-element-of-a-given-id .unnumbered}
+<h5>Example #3: change the background of all paragraphs &lt;p&gt; in an element of a given id {#example-3-change-the-background-of-all-paragraphs-p-in-an-element-of-a-given-id .unnumbered}

 ![](./images/image203.png){width="6.5in"
 height="2.6972222222222224in"}